Shimin-CUFE/KMLPA/README.md

 # Modified Label Propagation Algorithm, KMLPA
-A Python implementation of LPA, which is modified with a series of pre-process and post-process.
+A Python implementation of Label Propagation Algorithm, which is modified with a series of pre-processing and post-processing.
-This model is built on the basis of **venedekrozemberczki/LabelPropagation**.
+This model is built on the basis of **benedekrozemberczki/LabelPropagation**.

 ## Brief
+This model is the implementation of our improved LPA, which is modified by several method to enhance the accuracy of community clustering.
+- At pre-processing phase: K-core decompose and entropy weight method are used to generate comprehensive influence of each node, then partially initialize nodes with origin labels.
+Threshold 1 are set here to control initialize scale.
+- At updating phase: change update sequence with influences.
+- At post-processing phase: community merge is used to merge small cluster into big community.
+Threshold 2 are set here to control merge proportion.

 ## Requirements
 The codebase is implemented in `Python 3.9.1`.
 Package versions used for development are just below.